rubrodc/rubro-3.0/everything-i-know/sharing/personal-goals.md

 ## Financial Goals

-* Develop enough passive income to cover my lifestyle Income Streams
+* Develop enough passive income to cover my lifestyle
 * Don’t have to worry about money

 ## “Before I Die” Goals